 When I was in the first grade, I told my teacher I could not draw.
 “Of course you can.” she said.
 I believed her.
 She was right.
 That was the start of my life as an artist

 I have worked and played with art in one setting or another ever since.
 I used art often as a teacher of special needs children.
 As the mother of young children, on rainy afternoons, I covered the kitchen table with newspaper, lit candles and joined with my children in holding crayons in the flames and dripping the colored wax onto construction paper.
 It was our version of abstract expressionism

 Wherever I am, images grab my attention, calling me to explore.
-I paint or draw whatever attracts me in the moment.
-I am an eclectic artist working in several media shifting between oils, acrylics, and cold wa medium and between representational and abstract.
+I paint or draw what attracts me in the moment.
+I am an eclectic artist working in several media shifting between oils, acrylics, and cold wax medium and between representational and abstract.
 Keeps me on my artistic toes, interested and involved.
 In my work, I use bright, joyful colors, textures and patterns that lead my viewers to feel like they are moving through the painting.
-I am told that, often, a viewer finds a sense of comfort in the experience.
+I am often told that viewers find a sense of comfort in the experience.